What is Six Sigma?

 What are the Six Sigma Principles of Excellence?

-You’ll see slight variations in Six Sigma belts hierarchy principles depending on where you look.
+As beginners, you’ll see slight variations in Six Sigma belts hierarchy principles depending on where you look for the resources.
 These are the principles that guide the approach.

 • Business success is dependent on constant efforts to ensure predictable and stable process results.